Vermintide-Mod-Framework/Vermintide-Mod-Builder/README.md

 6. To build the mod, run `vmb build <mod_name>`.
 7. To upload an updated version of your mod, run `vmb upload <mod_name>`.
 8. To re-publish a mod if you deleted it from the workshop, or to publish it for another game, run `vmb publish <mod_name> -g {1|2}`.
+You'll need to delete the `published_id` line from the mod's .cfg file when re-publishing.
+9. To submit a mod for sanctioning, follow these steps:
+    1. Set `apply_for_sanctioned_status` to true in the mod's .cfg file.
+    2. `vmb build mod --source`
+    3. `vmb upload mod`

 ### Usage